20 Best Bagel Places In Singapore | Eatbook.sg

 Website

-Beigelhaus is a Muslim-owned eatery.
+Beigelhaus is Muslim-owned.

-12. Jiababa
+12. JIABABA

 Home bakers JIABABA make Taiwanese-style bagels that lean soft, rather than the dense, chewy, and crustier versions we typically get.
 Unlike any of the other bagelries featured on this list, theirs come stuffed with on-trend fillings including Red Bean Bagel with Taro and Black Sesame, and Hojicha Bagel with Taro and Peanut Butter, and Black Sesame Bagel with Peanut Butter and Mochi.
 They drop new flavours regularly, and you’ll have to keep an eye on their Instagram page to find out what they are!